remind-me-later/Ceres/README.md

 # Ceres

-GameBoy/Color emulator written in rust with a CLI frontend.
+A (very experimental) GameBoy/Color emulator written in rust with a CLI frontend.

-## Compatibility

-Passes all of [blargg's test ROMs](https://gbdev.gg8.se/wiki/articles/Test_ROMs#Blargg.27s_tests) and many of [mooneye-gb](https://github.com/Gekkio/mooneye-gb) tests, so compatibility should be pretty high.

 ## Build